• Skip to primary navigation

 To serve this teriyaki aubergine, remove it from the heat and brush once again with the marinade to add a final glaze.
 I like it as a BBQ side dish, with simple toppings such as toasted sesame seeds and sliced spring onions.

-You could also make it the star of the show, with sides such as boiled rice and steamed veg.
+You could also make it the star of the show, with sides such as boiled rice or rice noodle salad and steamed veg.
 Other sides include:

 • Rainbow Slaw with Sesame Ginger Dressing